python-can-define-radio/python-course/classroom_activities/ex_2_print_and_inputs.md

 ## it displays a space: "Hello everyone" rather than "Helloeveryone".
 ```

-As you can see, it displayed `HelloGoodbye`.
-The fancy name for this is _concatenate_, which simply means putting the two strings next to each other.
+As you can see, `a + b` was `"HelloGoodbye"`.
+The fancy name to say "add strings" is _concatenate_, which simply means putting the two strings next to each other, as shown above.

 You can also let the user enter the words to be concatenated.